myna/myna-html/README.md

  5. Make sure the `"default"` fields are set to a variant name from the dashboard for each experiment.

-### Sticky variants
+### Sticky experiments

-By default, *Myna for HTML* uses a feature called *sticky variants*.
+By default, *Myna for HTML* uses a feature called *sticky experiments*.
 Every visitor to your site is assigned a variant that stays with them for the duration of their stay.
 In addition, we only reward Myna the *first* time the user converts.
-Sticky variants provide two benefits:
+Sticky experiments provide two benefits:

  1. they ensure each visitor receives a consistent user experience;

  2. they ensure your results are not skewed by a single visitor repeatedly performing the same action.

-Sticky variants accumulate one data point per unique visitor to your site.
+Sticky experiments accumulate one data point per unique visitor to your site.
 You can optionally switch off stickiness to collect one data point per page view (lots faster).
 However, bear the following in mind:

- 1. Deactivating sticky variants will cause Myna to load a new variant on every page view.
+ 1. Deactivating sticky experiments will cause Myna to load a new variant on every page view.
 It is therefore only suitable for small tweaks that will not confuse your visitors.

  2. Non-sticky experiments cannot be run across web pages.
-Deactivating sticky variants is only appropriate if your entire experiment is contained on a single page.
+Deactivating sticky experiments is only appropriate if your entire experiment is contained on a single page.

-You can deactivate sticky variants for an experiment by adding a `sticky: false` parameter to the copy-and-paste code snippet on your page:
+You can deactivate sticky experiments for an experiment by adding a `sticky: false` parameter to the copy-and-paste code snippet on your page:

     Myna.init({ "experiments": [
       { "uuid": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", "class": "myna", "sticky": false }